Tom Yum Soup Recipe

 Delicious Tom Yum Soup with shrimp and mushroom in a bowl.

-• The best Tom Yum calls for a good shrimp stock, which you can make by boiling shrimp heads and shells in water.
-It almost always guarantees a deep and rich flavor that’s close to what you’d get from a Thai restaurant.
-You can also use canned chicken stock, but you need to add more herbs and seasonings to compensate for the lack of flavor.
+• The best Tom Yum starts with a rich shrimp stock, which I make by boiling shrimp heads and shells in water.
+This step really brings out that deep, savory flavor that’s as close as you can get to what you’d find at a Thai restaurant.
+If I don’t have shrimp heads, I’ll use canned chicken stock, but I make sure to pump up the flavor with extra herbs and seasonings.

-• A crucial ingredient you can’t do without is nam prik pao or Thai roasted chili paste, which you can find in Thai or Asian stores.
-Don’t forget the aromatics too (galangal, lemongrass, kaffir lime leaves, and Thai or bird’s eye chilies) as they are the backbone of this soup.
+• One ingredient you definitely can’t skip is nam prik pao, or Thai roasted chili paste.
+You can grab it at any Thai or Asian store, and it’s essential for that authentic taste.
+Don’t forget about the aromatics—galangal, lemongrass, kaffir lime leaves, and Thai or bird’s eye chilies—they’re the heart of the soup.

-• Add the lime juice towards the end of cooking to retain its fresh and zesty flavor.
-If you add it too early, it might turn bitter and overpower all the amazing flavors we’re building in the soup.
+• I always add lime juice at the end to preserve its fresh, zesty punch.
+If you add it too early, it can get bitter and overpower all the other amazing flavors we’ve built.

 The Secret Ingredients